hahahank/gitlab_cicd_example/README.md

 This is a Gitlab pipeline example with ansible.

 You need a :
-  - Gitlab server : Require python and libs
+  - Gitlab server : Require python
-  - Build server
+  - Build server  : Require librarys in requirement.txt
   - Test server
   - Deploy Server : Require ansible and sshpass
   - Production Server